adamkocsis/Rcourse/Exercises/2024-02-05_sepkoski-mollusk.md

 **3.** Create a subset of the `data.frame`, for the phylum `"Mollusca"`!
 Make a character vector with all the **classes** that this phylum has in the database!
 How many different class entries are there?  *(a `character` vector, and a single `integer` value)*

-**4** There is one class entry in this subset, which is not a proper class name (there are some more with questions marks!).
-Get rid of the data from this 'class'!
-Filter out the row(s) that belong to this entry and create an updated version of the mollusk subset!
+**4.** There is one class entry in this subset, which is not a proper class name (there are some more with questions marks!).
+Get rid of the data from this 'class', filter out the row(s) that belong to this entry and create an updated version of the mollusk subset!
 Again, list out the different class names and save them in a vector! *(a `data.frame`, and a `character` vector)*

 **5.** Calculate the mean **duration** of all **Bivalve** genera (the rows that are in class `Bivalvia`) in the dataset! *(`numeric` value)*
 You can do this by following these steps: